qiuxintao101/cobra/docs/tutorials.rst

      cd cobra

-  Create a new directory, change to the new working directory and pull the latest version of CoBRA using ``git clone`` :
+  Create a new directory for the tutorial (ex: gr_chip), change to the new working directory and pull the latest version of CoBRA using ``git clone`` :

   .. code-block:: Bash